jammin-create/jammin-create-jambrains/README.md

 1. Explore the example service in `services/example/`
 2. Run `jammin build` to build your service
 3. Customize the service to fit your needs
-4. Deploy to a testnet with `jammin deploy`